-The following chart illustrates how the Company compares against the peer group using TSR as of December 30, 2016:
+The following charts illustrate how the Company compares against the peer group using TSR as of December 31, 2018:

-2016 Incentive Payouts
+2018 Incentive Payouts

-Incentive awards earned by the NEOs for fiscal 2016 reflect the Company's strong operating performance and its commitment to pay for performance.
+Incentive awards earned by the NEOs for fiscal 2018 reflect the Company's strong operating performance and its commitment to pay for performance.

-- 2016 annual incentive awards were on average 165% of target for the NEO's with incentives based on Company (80%) and individual (20%) performance. - Cash-based performance units for the 2014-2016 performance period were on average 100% of target, based on 3-year average sales growth and return on invested capital (ROIC). - Performance Share Units payout for the 2014-2016 performance period was 200% of target, attributable to the Company's strong relative TSR performance.
+- 2018 annual incentive awards were on average 155% of target for the NEO's with incentives based on Company (80%) and individual (20%) performance. - Cash-based performance units for the 2016-2018 performance period were on average 169% of target, based on 3-year average organic sales growth and ROIC. - Performance Share Units payout for the 2016-2018 performance period was 133% of target, attributable to the Company's strong relative TSR performance.